Location Pin Icon

 Fatty Liver (Non-Alcoholic Fatty Liver Disease)

-Currently, Semaglutide (Wegovy) is undergoing clinical trials to investigate its effectiveness in treating Non-Alcoholic Fatty Liver Disease which is also known as Metabolic Dysfunction associated steatotic liver disease, with US FDA approval pending.
+Currently, Semaglutide is undergoing clinical trials to investigate its effectiveness in treating Non-Alcoholic Fatty Liver Disease which is also known as Metabolic Dysfunction associated steatotic liver disease, with US FDA approval pending.
 The mechanism of action of Semaglutide in treating fatty liver is thought to be indirect, through weight loss, although metabolic changes at the level of the mitochondria have been proposed.

-Side effects and risks of semaglutide (Ozempic, WeGovy and Rybelsus)
+Side effects and risks of semaglutide

 Common side effects include: